Chapter 20, Part A: Loose Ends

 But Mr. Williams watched.
 He was not very agile in his old age, but his mind and eyes were still much better than most of the young folk realized.
 Even though barely a soul wandered out and about, he sat near the curtained windows and looked outside.

 Only the stubborn or those with extraordinary reasons wandered outside while the snow rained upon the town.
 He had observed a few odd passersby thus far.
-One — a woman who swept by in her large cloud of furs.
+One was a woman who swept by in a large cloud of furs.
 She would always be going in and out of the inn.
 He could see the children waiting for her, their warm breath unfogging the upstairs windows while they looked outside for her.

 He would see a young man as well, sometimes with her and sometimes alone.
 He knew the young man and guessed correctly as to where he would be going.